 - Make a note of the full file path to the custom version of Python you just installed.
 If you've followed the instructions in the installation article, the full path is:

 - Navigate to your site's directory.
 This is where you'll create the new virtual environment:

 - Create the virtual environment at the same time you specify the version of Python you wish to use.
-Make sure to change 'username' to your Shell username.
-In this example, the project is titled 'venv', but you can name this anything you like.
+Make sure to change username to your Shell user.
+In this example, the project is titled venv, but you can name this anything you like.

 Make sure you specify the path to your custom installation of Python 2.
 If you do not, you'll end up using the system version of Python.

 - This creates a local copy of your environment specific to this website.
 While working on this website, you should activate the local environment in order to make sure you're working with the right versions of your tools and packages.